-Assam: Nandini Kashyap detained in hit-and-run case involving Nalbari student
+Assam: Actor Nandini Kashyap arrested in Guwahati hit-and-run case

 The movie Rudra, featuring Ravi Sarma, Adil Hussain, Joy Kashyap, and Arrchita Agarwal, had Nandini Kashyap in a supporting role, as listed by online film databases.

 Police have confirmed that the investigation is active, with CCTV footage and forensic material currently under examination.
-Authorities have not yet confirmed whether Kashyap was driving the vehicle involved in the accident.
-However, sources suggest that legal action may follow pending verification of the evidence.

-This case has garnered widespread attention and is increasingly seen as a test of justice and institutional accountability in Assam, especially when a public figure is allegedly involved.
-With pressure mounting from student bodies and civil society groups, the demand for a fair and transparent legal process continues to grow.